Laf111/WiiUFtpServer/README.md

 - Use 4 concurents transferts max (to avoid errors)

-- The server does not implement the [MTDM](https://support.solarwinds.com/SuccessCenter/s/article/Enable-the-MDTM-command-to-preserve-the-original-time-stamp-of-uploaded-files?language=en_US) function (and so does not preserve file timestamps) but now displays the correct dates :
+- The server does not implement the [MTDM](https://support.solarwinds.com/SuccessCenter/s/article/Enable-the-MDTM-command-to-preserve-the-original-time-stamp-of-uploaded-files?language=en_US) function (and so does not preserves files timestamps) but now displays the correct dates :

 <p align="center">
   <img src="timestamps.png">